Refilling Vintage Plotter Pens

 Different Versions of the Pens

 There seems to have been two iterations of these pens.
 One was a solid metal tip design, and the other (more common) was the plastic tip design.
-Needless to say, the plastic tip design can damaged easily.
+Needless to say, the plastic tip design seems like it can be easily damaged.

 Rollerball versus Ballpoint